aureliony/robocup-rescue-simulation/README.md

 # Future Development
 The project can be further improved, by replacing A* with more advanced algorithms such as Any-Angle Path Finding (Theta*, Anya), and implementation of odometry in World 1.

+# Discord
+You can join our [Discord Server](https://discord.gg/sagtrca) to discuss technical issues and future development.

 # Disclaimer
 The code was written under heavy time constraints during the competition and thus does not follow common coding standards and best practices.